emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 >
 > If there is no error code which matches the particular issue, then the value Inner Method Error (1001) SHOULD be used.
 This response is a positive indication that
 > there was an error processing the current inner method.
 The side
-> receiving a non-fatal Error TLV MAY decide to start a new inner method
+> receiving a non-fatal Error TLV MAY decide to start a new and different inner method
-> instead or to send back a Result TLV to terminate the TEAP
+> instead or, send back a Result TLV to terminate the TEAP
 > authentication session.

 ## Fragmentation {#fragmentation}